heptarch/heptarch.github.io/drafts/demon.md

 to check the readings again.
 There is a small discrepancy in the Holborn interferometer.

-It could be dead rats in the tubes, blocking the light.
+It could be dead rats in the tubes again, blocking the light.
-Or it could be an object in another dimension.
+But perhaps the light has been scattered *away*.

 <p align="center">
   ⁂